TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-01/2023-09-28-Co-Creation.md

 Algorithms are processes that take an input state and put out an output state.

+-- Stella Parker --
+I'm excited for this quarter.
+I personally haven't applied anything from CML to DSA.
+Being incentivized by credits to talk to the nearest person is something?
+Either way, I am happy to be here.
+Thank you.

 -- Tor-Dev-Paul-Thal --

 They will always have an invariant, which is a known stating state.